vedro-universe/vedro-docs/docs/tutorial/api/chapter3-contexts.md

 However, this scenario failed, returning a 400 status code with an error message stating, <Underlined>"User does not exist"</Underlined>.
 This error occurs because we attempted to authenticate a user who had not yet been registered.
 This highlights a critical point: we must first put our application in the right state before executing the primary action.

-This is where the concept of **contexts** in Vedro comes into play.
+This is where the concept of **contexts** comes into play.

 ## Understanding Vedro Contexts

-A context in Vedro is essentially a function that helps set up the environment or state for our scenario.
+A **context** in Vedro is essentially a function that helps set up the environment or state for our scenario.
 It ensures that all prerequisites for a given scenario are met before execution.

 Let's see how to create a context.